 Tip!
 If working a straight line, little planning needs to take place.
 However, if you are working with letters or curved lines, stitch markers are helpful when mapping out the path of stitches.

 Step 2: Make a slip knot with the surface crochet yarn.
 Insert hk through project from front to back at your desired starting point.

-Create a slip knot with your surface crochet yarn.
-Insert your hook (from front to back) into the crochet piece and place the slip knot on your hook.
-Tighten the slip knot, but leave it a little loose.
+Step 3: Place slip knot loop on hk.
+Tighten slip knot, but leave it a little loose.
 Pull the loop through your crochet piece.

-Insert your hook into the crochet piece, YO (on the back side) and pull a loop through the piece and through the loop on your hook.
-Repeat this step until your design is complete.
-When you are ready to bind off, simply cut the yarn and pull up on the hook, pulling the tail through the last stitch.
+Repeat: Rep last step until your design is complete.
+When you’re ready to fasten off, cut the yarn and pull the tail through the last stitch.
 Weave in your ends as usual.